kittykatattack/ga/README.md

 ---------------------------
 It's Ga's ambition to be the world's tiniest, cutest and funnest game engine.
 Please help!
 If you find something that's bad, please help to fix it.
 If you find something good, please help to make it better.
 Ga welcomes any and all contributions!

 +1 Bonus Points for removing code and simplifying the architecture. +2 Bonus Points for making the code easier to understand.
 The aim of this project is to discover the smallest universal set of reusable components required to make the widest variety of games possible with the least amount of code.
-We're searching for the primary colors, or fundamental alphabet of game design.
-Sound like fun??
+What is the fundamental alphabet, or the primary colours, of game design?
+That's what we're searching.
+Can you help?

 **Coding style**: Unconventionally, Ga uses **functional composition** patterns (the [module